Marvel Studios / The Walt Disney Company

 First Aired on October 13, 2022, on Disney+.

-I don’t know what you were expecting from the finale of She-Hulk: Attorney at Law, but I dare say that it wasn’t THAT!
+I don’t know what you were expecting from the finale of She-Hulk: Attorney at Law, but I dare say that it wasn’t what we got!
 I know what I was expecting.
 A “Todd is the Big Bad” reveal, a new Hulk (which I assumed would be Todd).
 The return of Bruce Banner (thanks to the trailers), and a big CGI Hulk battle that would probably include Todd, She-Hulk, Smart Hulk, and The Abomination.
 I was also holding out hope for a Leader reveal, which I figured would come in a credits scene.
 And, excluding The Leader thing, that’s pretty much what we got … until we didn’t!

 The finale opened with a parody / tribute / shot-by-shot reenactment of the 1970’s-1980’s The Incredible Hulk television series starring Bill Bixby.
 If you know, you know, and I thought this was a really neat sequence, complete with our first-ever look at a bigger, more muscular Savage She-Hulk.
 This sequence was just a dream of Jen’s, and we see that Jen has been detained by the Department of Damage Control over her public outburst that ended the previous week’s episode.
 Jen loses her job and her apartment and gets saddled with an inhibitor that will prevent her from transforming into She-Hulk.
 Pretty much everything has come crashing down for her.